‘The Ypres Salient at Night’ (1918) by Paul Nash

-William Ivory, TV script writer and screenplay writer of the film Made In Dagenham.
+William Ivory, TV script writer and screenplay writer of the films Made In Dagenham and Burton and Taylor.

 ‘This memoir gives us a unique insight into how “ordinary” men and women moved on from their experience of the Great War, adjusted their lives to the inter-war years, witnessed even greater bloodshed … and then re-adjusted to their “ordinary” lives once more post-1945. … The pièce de résistance of the memoir is the gentle, yet extraordinary reference to Herbert Hodgson’s contribution in turning the manuscript of T. E. Lawrence’s Seven Pillars of Wisdom into the printed word. … Impressions of War is a must-read for anyone wishing to put the First World War into its proper perspective.’